Fene-87/Fene-movies/README.md

-# JavaScript-Capstone
+# Webpack
-JavaScript project for the completion of module 2
+This is boilerplate code that I have created for for Webpack